 Then Africa began to emerge from its doldrums.
-Now Africa is on the second decade of robust economic growth.
+Now Africa is in the second decade of robust economic growth.
 Thanks in part to growth in China and India as their demand for Africa resources has ensured stable prices for Africa resources.

-Yet the continent can only manage to raise US$40 billion a year leaving huge $ 50billion deficit.
-Without these, the cost of doing business in Africa also the cost of living will remain high; the private sector-both western and eastern- will be dissuaded from investing the continent which will stifle economic growth.
+Yet the continent can only manage to raise US$40 billion a year leaving huge $50billion deficit.
+Without these, the cost of doing business in Africa and also the cost of living will remain high; the private sector-both western and eastern- will be dissuaded from investing the continent which will stifle economic growth.
 No government but the most callous will countenance such a prospect.
 Hence they turn to friends for help.